xoxzo/blog.xoxzo.com/content/Engineering/xoxzo-blog-has-a-new-look-en.md

 Thumbnail: images/blog_redesign_00.png
 Summary: What we changed and why for the blog redesign.

 With Xoxzo's asset design update, we've been making many changes across the board, including to our blog.
-In fashion with our new design, we wanted to share what we changed and why with you.
+In fashion with our new design, we wanted to share with you what and why we changed.

 ![blog_redesign_01]({filename}/images/blog_redesign_01.png)

 ## Added thumbnail to article list

-If you look at how the article list looked before, the layout was not visually easy to navigate, and made the elements seem like they were blurred together.
+If you look at how the article list looked before, the layout was not visually easy to navigate and made the elements seem like they were blurred together.
-Because [card layouts](https://www.intercom.com/blog/why-cards-are-the-future-of-the-web/) are quite intuitive, making clear distinctions between articles, we found that cards help us present our content cleanly, linked in a easy-to-understand way, while even allowing us to add image thumbnails.
+Because [card layouts](https://www.intercom.com/blog/why-cards-are-the-future-of-the-web/) are quite intuitive, making clear distinctions between articles, we found this option helps us present our content cleanly, linked in an easy-to-understand way, while also allowing us to add image thumbnails.

 We used `pelican-advthumbnailer` plugin to generate thumbnails easily.